help-me-mom/ng-mocks/README.md

 ## Why use this?

 Sure, you could flip a flag on schema errors to make your component dependencies not matter.
-Or you could use `ngMocks` to mock them out and have the ability to assert on their inputs or emit on an output to assert on a side effect.
+Or you could use `ngMocks` to create mock declarations out of them, and have the ability to assert on their inputs or emit on an output to assert on a side effect.

 ### Find an issue or have a question or a request?